 We worked with our friends at Igloo and Green Hippo to create a projection system for the iconic Block 9 stage at Glastonbury Festival.
 Mind-melting realtime 3D graphics mapped to the stage’s extraordinary physical structure.
 When viewed from the angle of the audience, the set appeared to morph and perform impossible feats such as revealing an imaginary interior.
 All the visuals are generated in realtime using 3D models and effects built in Unity.

 The images react automatically to the music, producing visuals that are synchronised to the beat.
 We produced a system that could be controlled easily by a single operator via a touch interface on an iPad.

 “My favourite part about working with Mbryonic was having the confidence that I was leaving our project in the hands of experienced developers” James Sheridan, Igloo Vision

 Dutch jazz ensemble Tin Men & The Telephone produce exciting performances that allow their audience to use their mobile phone to interact with the performers via a special application.
 They were invited to the north premier venue Sage Gateshead to do a series of concerts and workshops.
-They had seen our acclaimed work on Play Sage Gateshead app and requested to integrate our work into their performance, to provide a special unique aspect to their time at the iconic venue.
+When seeing our acclaimed work on the Play Sage Gateshead app, they requested to integrate our work into their performance, providing them with a unique aspect to their time at the iconic venue.

 In shot image of Play Sage Gateshead.